Sienci-Labs/Resources/atc/atc-assembly/atc-final-checks.md

 ---
-title: ATC Final Checks
+title: 8.
+ATC Final Checks
 menu_order: 9
-post_status: draft
+post_status: publish
 post_excerpt: Now that you are setup and running, let's pick up a couple tools and try out the tls.
 post_date: 2026-02-10 11:50:53
 taxonomy: